 Cómo mirar un eclipse del sol

 It is always gratifying to teach students concepts and skills that they may have missed in other subject areas—and to do it in a second language!
 We have actually done this eclipse watching activity several times with novice Spanish students.
 The instructions were given, discussed, checked and re-checked for understanding and then we went out to experiment with the low-cost, low-tech eclipse watching equipment.
 No eye damage yet!

 Teach Content from other subjects in the target language

 Introduction to Guatemala

-Use this PowerPoint to begin talking about Guatemala to Novice Spanish students and/or as a set for the Blaine Ray novel Patricia va a California.
+Use this PowerPoint to begin talking about Guatemala to Novice Spanish students.
 This lesson coordinates with the 5 themes of geography that students learn in their geography classes.